Adaptive Autoguidance for Item-Side Fairness in Diffusion Recommender Systems: Methodology

 where $[\cdot]_{+}=\max(0,\cdot)$, $\bar{\mathbf{r}} = \frac{1}{|\mathcal{B}|}\sum_{u \in \mathcal{B}} \mathbf{r}_u$ is the batch-averaged recommendation distribution, and $H(\cdot) = -\sum_c p_c \log p_c$ is the Shannon entropy.
 The three terms respectively penalize (i) overexposure of \textit{HighPop} items, (ii) underexposure of \textit{LowPop} items, and (iii) imbalance in the overall popularity distribution.
-Inspired by~\cite{singh18fairexp,Zehlike17faiarank}, the goal of the regularization is to push the model towards a better trade-off between accuracy and fairness.
+Here, $\mathcal{L}_{\mathrm{pop}}$ influences training through importance sampling~\cite{wang2023diffrec}, not direct gradient propagation.
+Following DiffRec\cite{wang2023diffrec}, steps with larger loss values are sampled with higher probability.
+In our case, steps with more pronounced popularity bias (i.e., larger $\mathcal{L}_{\mathrm{pop}}$) are therefore sampled more frequently, increasing their contribution to the optimization of the differentiable objectives $\mathcal{L}_{\mathrm{base}}$ and $\mathcal{L}_{\mathrm{AG}}$.
+Inspired by~\cite{singh18fairexp,Zehlike17faiarank}, the goal of this term is to push the model towards a better trade-off between accuracy and fairness.

-\textit{Guided Sampling. }During the sampling process, AAN takes as input $z_1$ and $z_0$ (outputs of main and weak denoisers at step $t$) and outputs the adaptive guidance weight $w = \mathrm{AAN}(\mathbf{z}_1, \mathbf{z}_0)$ to fuse the two recommendations at each step.
+\textit{Guided Sampling. }During the sampling process, AAN takes as input $z_1$ and $z_0$ (outputs of main and weak denoisers at step $t$) and outputs the adaptive guidance weight $w = \mathrm{AAN}(\mathbf{z}_1, \mathbf{z}_0)$ to fuse the two recommendations.
 The fused estimate is then used to compute the reverse posterior mean and update the sample~\cite{wang2023diffrec}.
 After all iterating steps, the final output provides item scores for recommendation.
 The guided sampling is summarized in Algorithm~\ref{alg:sampling}.